Dooders/Dooders/docs/Dooder.md

 ***This page is a work-in-progress***

 A Dooder is the primary agent object in the [simulation](Simulation.md).
-An agent is defined as an entity that has causal power and the ability to interact with its environment.
+An agent is defined as an entity that has `causal power` and the ability to interact with its environment.

-You can also think about it is an agent can take in information and use that to increase its survivability.
+An agent can take in information and use that to increase its survivability.
 Naturally, an agent's causal power increases as its ability to evaluate information also increases.

 Learn more about how a Dooder:
 - Will [learn](https://github.com/csmangum/Dooders/blob/main/docs/Learning.md)